ryjfgjl/DiLuConverter/README.md

 ### Advanced：
 #### CSV Encoding：
-  Tools can auto-detect encoding of csv files(default), and you can choose or input other value.
+  Tools can auto-detect encoding of csv files(default), and you can choose or input other value
 #### Replace To NULL：
-  values populated will be replaced to null.
+  values populated will be replaced to null
 #### Add Table Prefix：
-  The value populated will be added to table name before.
+  The value populated will be added to table name before
 #### Append all data to one exists table：
-  Under Append mode, import all data to the table populated.
+  Under Append mode, import all data to the table populated
 #### The Column on row：
-  Set which row as Column name.
+  Set which row as Column name
 #### Skip Blank Rows：
   Skip Blank Rows
 #### Trim Spaces：
-  Trim spaces around the data.
+  Trim spaces around the data
 #### Skip Blank Sheets：
-  Ignore sheet if there is no data in it.
+  Ignore sheet if there is no data in it
 #### Add a column is table name：
   For imported table, add a column which value is its table name
 #### Include Sub Directories